mysteriumnetwork/mmn-blog/_posts/2023-05-24-Mysterium Nebra partnership.markdown

 **Seamless integration** - Nebra and Mysterium have made the integration process straightforward.
 For premium dashboard subscribers, activating the MystNodes service is just a matter of a few clicks.
 This seamless integration eliminates the need for complex configurations or the addition of extra hardware.

-**Localised dashboard** - track your earnings for both HNT and MYST on the same dashboard.
+**Localised dashboard** - track your earnings for both IoT and MYST on the same dashboard.
 This unified view simplifies management and monitoring, providing you with a comprehensive overview of your total earnings.

 > Boost Your Income Potential with a Limited-Time MYST Bonus Offer - Use code NEBRA5MYST